notkiyo/Rina-s-Realm/README.md

 ## 📧 Contact

-If you have any questions, want to chat, or just want to share your thoughts, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, want to chat, or just want to share your thoughts, feel free to reach out at [kiyo](notgogaly.exe@proton.me).

 Happy Discord-ing! 🚀